By Zoe Bailey, Director of Financial Planning at Tilney

 Top tips for how to future-proof your finances and achieve greater financial independence during and after Covid

 It’s very clear there will be no rapid return to life as it was before the coronavirus pandemic.
-While the extension of the Government’s furlough scheme to October is welcome news in providing continued support to businesses and employees, it’s also an acknowledgement that many people will be kept in financial limbo for a long-time yet.
+Many people will be kept in financial limbo for a long-time yet.
 So working to achieve greater financial independence long term is more important than ever.

-Although lockdown restrictions are beginning to ease, for many of us, working from home continues to be the new ‘normal’ and will do for some time.
+Although lockdown restrictions are easing, for many of us, working from home continues to be the new ‘normal’ and will do for some time.
 A benefit from working from home is having extra time thanks to the daily commute being from the bedroom to the living room, study or kitchen.

 This extra time means we can crack through the list of life admin you’ve been meaning to do for months.
 A little time spent reviewing your financial affairs can identify ways to save money and actions to take that can help both improve your position and in turn help lighten some of the worries.